MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 #### Subnetting considerations

-Within the virtual network, subnets are carved out based on functionality and security requirements.
+Within the virtual network, subnets are divided based on functionality and security requirements, as described here:

 - Subnet to host the Application Gateway, which serves as the reverse proxy.
 Application Gateway requires a dedicated subnet.
 - Subnet to host the internal load balancer for distributing traffic to backend VMs.